Aggregating in Pandas

 Let us find out, what

-In order to do this, we first have to define an aggregate dictionary.
+To do this, we first have to define an .aggregate() dictionary.
 It contains instructions on which calculations to perform on which column.
 It even allows defining custom aggregators using Python functions or lambdas.

 ['first', 'last', 'count']